abhi4578/ACN/README.md

 To run the :
 1. enter ns-3-dev folder
+2. Build all modules using command "./waf"
-2. enter "./waf --run scratch/6lowpan_nd_mesh"
+3. Then excute "./waf --run scratch/6lowpan_nd_mesh" to build mesh over topology with classic ICMPv6 ND

 frame and IP packet pcap captures present in ns-3-dev/ of mesh toplogy with partially optimized ND